sofarocean/oceanwavespectrum/README.md

-# Linear wave theory
-A package that implements results from the linear wave theory of surface ocean gravity  waves.

-### Requirements
-- Python3
-- numpy
-- numba
-- wheel (If developing/Contributing)
-- Pytest (If developing/Contributing)
-- Setuptools (If developing/Contributing)
+# Rogue Wave Spectrum
+A Package that implements a "spectrum" object on top of an Xarray Dataset to facilitate working with ocean wave spectra.

 ### Installation
 1. Make sure that you have the requirements listed above
-2. `pip install linearwavetheory` to your desired python environment
+2. `pip install roguewavespectrum` to your desired python environment
-3. Test with `python3 -c 'import linearwavetheory'`.
+3. Test with `python3 -c 'import roguewavespectrum'`.
 If this runs successfully, chances are everything worked.